ndlib/nddiss/README.md

 The files are the same as in the `sample_ndthesis.tar.gz` distribution by Jeff Squyeres and D. A. Peterson, but modified for the nddiss2e class.

-Thanks to D. A. Peterson and others.
+Thanks to D. A. Peterson and others._

+# License

+This file may be distributed and/or modified under the conditions of the LaTeX Project Public License, either version 1.2 of this license or (at your option) any later version.
+The latest version of this license can be found at [http://www.latex-project.org/lppl.txt][].